octabytes/FireO/querying-data/querying-and-filtering.md

 Cloud Firestore does not support the following types of queries:

 - Queries with range filters on different fields, as described in the previous section.
-- Logical `OR` queries.
-In this case, you should create a separate query for each `OR` condition and merge the query results in your app.
 - Queries with a `!=` clause.
 In this case, you should split the query into a greater-than query and a less-than query.
 For example, although the query clause `filter("age", "!=", "30")` is not supported, you can get the same result set by combining two queries, one with the clause `filter("age", "<", "30")` and one with the clause `filter("age", ">", 30)`.
+- Cloud Firestore provides limited support for logical `OR` queries.
+The `in` and `array-contains-any` operators support a logical `OR` of up to 10 equality (`==`) or `array-contains` conditions on a single field.
+For other cases, create a separate query for each `OR` condition and merge the query results in your app.